markpollack/acp-java/README.md

 3. Use `AssertJ` for fluent assertions
 4. Place integration tests in `src/test/java` with `@Disabled` annotation
 5. Update `AcpTestFixtures` when adding reusable test data

-See `TEST_IMPLEMENTATION_PROGRESS.md` for detailed test implementation tracking and patterns.

 ## Publishing to Maven Central